marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## Merging

 As we are happy with the changes introduced in our new branch, we may now make our work available in the repository trunk.
 There are multiple strategies to perform this, the most basic one being a merge commit.
-In its simplest — yet most common — form, a merge will take 2 branches and create a commit having the branches respective HEADs for parents through a merge.
+In its simplest — yet most common — form, a merge will take 2 branches and create a commit having the branches respective `HEAD`s as parents through a merge.

 ### Three-way merge